Cowboys4life/Intermediate_CAD/README.md

 ## Reflection:
 I learned how to use the configuration panel and how to make things different sizez, shape, and color.
 I think its going to help me on my project because it makes seperate parts and you can make them different from each other.
+Configuration panel is located on the right side of the ccomputer in onshape you selct the part you want to configure and then it gets put in the panel then edit the panel.